 The condenser is located behind the base grille.
 For most efficient operation, remove the base grille (see page 3) and sweep away or vacuum up dust that is readily accessible.
-For best results, use a brush specially designed for this purpose.
-It is available at your Sears store or service center.
 This easy cleaning operation should be done at least once a year.